willy-r/twitter-bots/README.md

 - Now activate the virtual environment and install the dependencies:

-> this will install tweepy.
+> this will install tweepy and schedule.

 ```shell
 $ source env/bin/activate